Manchester Literary and Philosophical Society: Dalton Medal

 Named in honour of the Society's longest-serving President, the scientist John Dalton, the Dalton Medal is a distinction rarely bestowed and is the Society’s highest award.
 It is given to those who have made a distinguished contribution to science.

 Since 1898 the medal has been awarded on only sixteen occasions and most recently in 2023: all the recipients have been Fellows of the Royal Society and many have been Nobel Laureates.

 Several of the Dalton Medallists have had connections to Manchester and many have had close associations with the University of Manchester or its predecessor Owens College, Manchester.
 In many cases, recipients have been connected with the university Departments of Physics and Astronomy, Chemistry and Engineering.

-So far, only one woman has been a recipient of this medal, the Biochemist and Nobel Laureate Dorothy Hodgkin.
+So far, only two women have been a recipient of this medal, the Biochemist and Nobel Laureate Dorothy Hodgkin. and Dame Susan Jocelyn Bell Burnell who in 1967, discovered the pulsar.